DeafLinx.com

 Where can I earn my degree in Deaf Education?

-Many colleges and universities offer degrees in Deaf Education, at the Bachelor's or Master's degree levels.
+Many colleges and universities, including an online university, offer degrees in Deaf Education, at the Bachelor's or Master's degree levels.
 It is advisable to earn a degree from program accredited by the Council on Education of the Deaf (CED).
 To find a CED accredited program in your area, check this National Directory of Deaf Education Teacher Preparation Programs.

 Why is Deaf Education a specialized area of teaching?